SapiensAnatis/vscode-spotless-maven/README.md

 ### Download

-Download the VSIX from the Releases page or find the extension on the Marketplace here: https://marketplace.visualstudio.com/items?itemName=SapiensAnatis.vscode-spotless-maven
+This extension isn't on the Visual Studio Marketplace -- I'll publish it if/when I think it is a bit more ready for general use.

+For now, you can download a VSIX from the Releases tab.

 ### Build from Source